-To nominate a potential candidate, please fill out the nomination form or provide us with a letter and submit it to email@example.com no later than February 19, 2018.
+To nominate a potential candidate, please fill out the nomination form no later than January 31, 2022, at 11:59pm.
+If you have any questions, please contact firstname.lastname@example.org.

 RULES FOR NOMINATION

-1. All Black-identified professionals substantially engaged with the African/Black community in Canada are eligible to be nominated for the above award.
+1. All Black-identifying professionals substantially engaged with the Black community in Canada are eligible to be nominated for the above award.

-2. Nominations for awards may be submitted by any student or faculty member of Osgoode Hall Law School, as well as members of the legal community.
+2. Nominations for awards may be submitted by any individual, as long as the nominee meets the nomination criteria.

 3. You may nominate more than one individual for this award.
-Please use one form (as attached) for each individual nominated.
+Please use one form for each individual nominated.

-6. Decisions will be made by the executive of the Black Law Students Association- Osgoode Hall chapter.
+6. Decisions will be made by the executive team of the Black Law Students’ Association- Osgoode Hall chapter.

-7. The award will be presented to the successful nominee at the Lincoln Alexander Award ceremony on February 26th, 2018 at Osgoode Hall Law School.
+7. The award will be presented to the successful nominee at the Lincoln Alexander Award ceremony on February 28, 2022 via Zoom.